pespila/CMAP/README.md

 ---------------------------------------

 ---------------------------------------
-The Connectivity Map: Using Gene-Expression Signatures to Connect Small Molecules, Genes, and Disease Justin Lamb et al. Science 313, 1929 (2006); DOI: 10.1126/science.1132939
+The Connectivity Map: Using Gene-Expression Signatures to Connect Small Molecules, Genes, and Disease, Justin Lamb et al., Science 313, 1929 (2006); DOI: 10.1126/science.1132939
 ---------------------------------------

 ---------------------------------------